Top Tips For Mixing DIY Vape Juice

-With the wide range of vape juices out there, both for pod mods and for e cig tanks, you might be surprised to find out that many regular vapers make their own juices.
-Why?
-You might ask, aren’t juices sold at our Docklands vape shop enough for you?
+With the wide range of vape juices out there, both for pod mods and for e-cig tanks, you might be surprised to find that many regular vapers make their own juices.
+Why You might ask.
+Aren’t juices sold at our Docklands vape shop, Vape Lagoon not enough?

-Whilst there are plenty of e liquids on the market to suit almost any taste out there, it’s still a fact that vapers are often attracted to methods that mean they can do it their own way.
-The everyday, seasoned vaper is an independent minded enthusiast, who knows what taste they like and will attain it by any means necessary.
-The opposite might also be true, those new to e cigs might have no idea what sort of flavour hits the spot for them, and what better way to explore the wide variety of nicotine concentrations, flavours and PG/VG ratios than learning how to mix your own e liquid?
+Whilst there are plenty of e liquids on the market to suit almost any taste out there, it’s still a fact that vapers are often attracted to methods where they can do it their own way.
+The everyday, seasoned vaper is an independent minded enthusiast.
+They know what taste they like and will attain it by any means necessary.
+The opposite might also be true.
+Those new to e-cigs might have no idea what sort of flavour hits the spot for them.
+Therefore, what better way to explore the wide variety of nicotine concentrations, flavours and PG/VG ratios than learning how to mix your own e liquid?

-If you know where to find the ingredients, E liquid is surprisingly easy to mix.
-With nicotine shots, propylene glycol mix, vegetable glycerine and flavourings all available to buy from quality vape shops, the key is finding the right measurement of each of the five ingredients.
-With a wide range of flavours and balances available, there is an almost infinite number combinations, providing slightly different tastes and ensuring a different vaping experience each time you mix.
+If you know where to find the ingredients, mixing DIY vape juice is surprisingly easy.
+Nicotine shots, propylene glycol, vegetable glycerine and flavourings are all available to buy from quality vape shops.
+The key is finding the right measurement of each ingredient.
+With a wide range of flavours and balances available, there is an almost infinite number of combinations, providing slightly different tastes and ensuring a different vaping experience each time you mix.
 It is for this reason that it’s important you write down each of your mixes.
-Imagine finding your perfect flavour, only to forget the balance of PG, VG nicotine and flavourings!
+Imagine finding your perfect flavour, only to forget the balance of PG, VG, nicotine and flavourings!

-Everybody has different nicotine tolerances.
-If you were a heavy smoker before you started vaping, then you may be most satisfied with anywhere up to 20 mg of nicotine per 10 ml.
-With a wide range of nicotine shots available, you can choose the right balance for your own tastes and furthermore, when DIY mixing, you needn’t worry about the TPD cap of 20 mg per 10 ml set by the UK government on pre filled e liquids.
+Everybody has a different nicotine tolerance.
+If you were a heavy smoker before you started vaping, then you may be more satisfied with anywhere up to 20mg of nicotine per 10ml.
+With a wide range of nicotine shots available, you can choose the right balance for your own tastes.
+Also with DIY mixing, you don’t need worry to about the TPD cap of 20mg per 10ml set by the UK government on pre-filled e liquids.

 Propylene glycol is the organic compound responsible for carrying the nicotine and flavour of an e liquid.
-Vegetable glycerine is responsible for the density of the clouds you’ll be exhaling, and thus the thickness of the e liquid mix.
+Vegetable glycerine is responsible for the density of the clouds you exhale, thus the thickness of the e liquid mix.
 If you are looking for low vapour, high nicotine throat hits, then a higher ratio of propylene glycol will be beneficial.
 If you are a cloud chaser looking for lower nicotine hits but dense clouds of vapour, then go for a higher VG ratio.
 If you’re a first time DIY’er, we recommend starting with a 50/50 ratio and then experimenting either side.